Rohithprasad-4/Byzlytics/README.md

-# SecureGate AI — AI-Powered Network Security Gateway & Analytics Platform
+# Byzlytics — AI-Powered Network Security Gateway & Analytics Platform

 A locally deployable, privacy-preserving LAN security monitor.
 It captures network traffic, scores it for anomalies with an Isolation Forest model,